LehaoLin/mozi/README.md

 Please place all static files under `./public`.
 And use url `/static/...` to access.

+## Full stack Development

+`pnpm vue`

+It will create a frontend dir with a Vue Vite project named `frontend`.

+And you should modify the `api.js` to cancel the comment code beside `// for vue project inside`

 ## Template Code

 You can use it like template repo into new repos.